juanacopello/juanacopello/README.md

 ###  ¡Hola!

-:female_detective: I am a journalist and I currently work at the Digital Narratives Team at <a href=https://www.lanacion.com.ar/autor/juana-copello-13450/ target="_blank">LA NACION</a> in Buenos Aires, Argentina.
+:female_detective: I am a journalist currently working at the Digital Narratives Team at <a href=https://www.lanacion.com.ar/autor/juana-copello-13450/ target="_blank">LA NACION</a> in Buenos Aires, Argentina.

 <!--
 **juanacopello/juanacopello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.